awslabs/aws-encryption-sdk-specification/framework/caching-cmm.md

 If the [algorithm suite](algorithm-suites.md) requested contains an Identity KDF, the caching CMM MUST NOT store the decryption materials in the underlying CMC.

-## Security Considerations

-[TODO: What security properties can the caching CMM guarantee?]

 ## Appendix A: Cache Entry Identifier Formulas

 When accessing the underlying CMC,